dirtybirdnj/wolfpack/README.md

 ## 🐟 Gameplay

-- Watch the sonar display scroll from right to left
-- Lake trout appear as yellow/orange marks on the display
 - Drop your lure to the right depth
 - Vary your retrieve speed to entice strikes
 - Fish will chase if you're at the right depth with the right action
-- Land as many lake trout as you can!
+- Land as many fish as you can!

 ## 📁 Project Structure